ankitjaiswal07/django-offline/README.rst

 3. Run `python manage.py syncdb` to create the polls models.

-4. Start the development server and visit http://127.0.0.1:8000/admin/ to set your Web application to offline mode by setting Value field.
-   (you'll need the Admin app enabled).
+4. Visit the admin site to set your Web application to offline mode by setting offline flag (you'll need the Admin app enabled).

 5. You can customize the message shown on the website.